Generic selectors

 God’s People are in a Marital Covenant

 The covenant between God and the ancient Israelites was not one that solely obligated their obedience to the Law in return for physical blessings.
-It was a marital relationship covenant[26].
+It was a MARITAL relationship covenant[26].
 Here are couple of scriptural examples:

-ISAIAH 54:5-10 “For your Maker is your husband; the LORD of hosts is His name; and your Redeemer is the Holy One of Israel; the God of the whole earth shall He be called, 6 For the LORD has called you as a woman forsaken and grieved in spirit, and a wife of youth, when you were rejected,” says your God.
-7 “For a little moment I forsook you; but with great compassions I will gather you.
-8 In a little wrath I hid My face from you for a moment; but with everlasting kindness I will have compassion on you,” says the LORD your Redeemer, 9 “For this is as the waters of Noah to Me; for as I swore that the waters of Noah should no more go over the earth, so I have sworn from being angry with you and from rebuking you; 10 For the mountains shall depart, and the hills be removed; but My kindness shall not depart from you, nor shall the covenant of My peace be removed,” says the LORD who has mercy on you.
+ISAIAH 54:5-10 For your Maker is your husband, the LORD of hosts is His name; and your Redeemer is the Holy One of Israel; He is called the God of the whole earth.
+6 For the LORD has called you like a woman forsaken and grieved in spirit, like a youthful wife when you were refused,” Says your God.
+7 “For a mere moment I have forsaken you, but with great mercies I will gather you.
+8 With a little wrath I hid My face from you for a moment; but with everlasting kindness I will have mercy on you,” says the LORD, your Redeemer.
+9 “For this is like the waters of Noah to Me; for as I have sworn that the waters of Noah would no longer cover the earth, so have I sworn that I would not be angry with you, nor rebuke you.
+10 For the mountains shall depart and the hills be removed, but My kindness shall not depart from you, nor shall My covenant of peace be removed,” says the LORD, who has mercy on you.

-Clearly the covenant with ancient Israel was a marital covenant founded upon their vows of obedience[27] and love[28] in return for physical blessings[29].
+Clearly the covenant with ancient Israel was a MARITAL COVENANT founded upon their vows of obedience[27] and love[28] in return for physical blessings[29].
 Under this context, their unfaithfulness was described as that of an idolatrous whore.
 For this very reason, sexual immorality can only mean general wickedness because physical sexual acts were definitely not the primary accusation as covered previously.
 Sexual acts outside of a marriage covenant are not the real problem because their sins were motivated by a heart that has turned aside from their vow of love, faithfulness, and trust.

 In all regards, God’s relationship with the ancient Israelites was that of a Husband and wife under a marriage covenant.
 This is also true of the new covenant of salvation unto eternal life[30]: